-"This is a wonderfully fragrant dish that is very easy to prepare.
-I use chicken thighs here as they have more flavour, but you can easily use chicken breasts instead.
-The paste made for the sauce can also be used with beef or pork.
+This dish is wonderfully fragrant and according to Donal is very easy to prepare.
+He uses chicken thighs as they have more flavor, but you can easily use chicken breasts instead.
+While the paste made for the sauce can also be used with beef or pork.

 - 2 lemongrass stalks, finely chopped

-1 red chilli, deseeded and finely chopped
+- 1 red chilli, deseeded and finely chopped

 - 2 garlic cloves, peeled and finely chopped

 - 1 tablespoon Thai fish sauce (Nam Pla)